Comparison guide: OpenAPI/Swagger Python client generation

 The OpenAPI Generator class also has to include many boilerplate methods for Pydantic, which is done for every model in the schema.
 Speakeasy models are more concise.

-Open Enums
+Open enums

 Speakeasy allows adding the custom attribute x-speakeasy-unknown-values